 It has a high death rate and survivors are often left with an acquired brain injury and life changing consequences.
 Early diagnosis and treatment are critical to minimizing both short- and long-term complications of this disease.

-Certain forms of encephalitis may be associated with some types of tumors, particularly ovarian tumors.
+Certain forms of encephalitis may be associated with some types of tumors.

 WANT TO KNOW MORE?